 Sarah received an MBiochem from the department of Biochemistry, University of Oxford before moving to the Botnar Research Centre, NDORMS to pursue a DPhil in the genetics and functionality of osteoarthritis.

 In 2009 Sarah was awarded an Arthritis Research UK Foundation Fellowship at the University of East Anglia.
 Sarah returned to NDORMS in 2012 as an Arthritis Research UK Career Progression Fellow.
-During her fellowship Sarah identified interrogated the in vitro and in vivo role of the Wnt antagonist Dickkopf-3 (Dkk3) as upregulated in osteoarthritis and interrogated its in vitro and in vivo role in osteoarthritis pathogenesis.
-Dkk3 was shown to regulate the response of cartilage to injury and inflammation and to regulate fibrotic signaling pathways including TGFβ.
-During this time Sarah pursued collaborative research with Professor Andrew Carr's research group that identified inflammatory and fibrotic pathways dysregulated in osteoarthritis and tendinopathy, and characterised cell response to biomaterial scaffolds for cartilage and tendon regeneration.
+During her fellowship Sarah identified interrogated the in vitro and in vivo role of the Wnt antagonist Dickkopf-3 (Dkk3) in osteoarthritis pathogenesis.
+During this time Sarah's collaborative work with Professor Andrew Carr identified inflammatory and fibrotic pathways dysregulated in osteoarthritis and tendinopathy, and characterised cell response to biomaterial scaffolds for cartilage and tendon regeneration.

 In 2016 Sarah was appointed as a Senior Research Fellow at NDORMS and became the academic lead for a programme of research focusing on the interaction of cells with biomaterials.
-In 2017 she was appointed Senior Scientific Officer for the Musculoskeletal theme of the NIHR Biomedical Research Centre where she manages interactions with other themes and is responsible for scientific reporting of the Musculoskeletal theme.
+In 2017 she became the Senior Scientific Officer for the Musculoskeletal theme of the NIHR Biomedical Research Centre where she manages interactions with other themes and is responsible for scientific reporting of the Musculoskeletal theme.
 Sarah is also the Director of taught courses for DPhil and MSc(Res) students at NDORMS.